Complete algebraic vector fields on affine surfaces: Rational first integral

 Furthermore, we see now that $\hX'$ can be chosen as $\PP^1\times \PP^1$ and $\hX$ is obtained from $\hX'$ by some standard blowing up in three fibers of a natural morphism $ \hX' \to \PP^1$.
 Since the group of automorphisms of $\PP^1$ acts transitively on the triples of distinct points we get the claim about uniqueness. \eproof

 \bexa Let $X_0$ be from Proposition \ref{nontoric}.
-Then its singularity (whose minimal resolution is given by the graph of $\hE$) is of so-called type $-D_4$ where a singularity of type $-D_{n+1}$ is locally isomorphic to the hypersurface $yx^2+y^n+z^2=0$ in $\C^3_{x,y,z}$.
-In fact one can see that $X_0$ is globally isomorphic to the hypersurface $y(x^2+y^2)+z^2=0$.
+Then its singularity (whose minimal resolution is given by the graph of $\hE$) is a du Val singularity of type $D_4$ where a singularity of type $D_{n+1}$ is locally isomorphic to the hypersurface $yx^2+y^n+z^2=0$ in $\C^3_{x,y,z}$.
+In fact for $n=3$ one can see that $X_0$ is globally isomorphic to the hypersurface $y(x^2+y^2)+z^2=0$.
 The elliptic $\C^*$-action on it is given by $(x,y,z) \to (\lambda^2x,\lambda ^2y,\lambda^3z)$ for $\lambda \in \C^*$ and it corresponds to a semi-simple field $\sigma$.
 Three $\C^*$-fibrations associated with the three different strings $[[-2,-1,-2]]$ in the graph of $\hD$ are given by the functions $y, x+\sqrt{-1}y$, and $ x-\sqrt{-1}y$.
-By Proposition \ref{tangent.field} there are complete algebraic vector fields $\sigma_1,\sigma_2, \sigma_3$ on the hypersurface tangent the fibers of these functions respectively.
-Note that the only curve tangent to both $\sigma$ and $\sigma_1$ is given by $y=0$, i.e this curve is invariant under their phase flows.
-However it is not invariant under the phase flows of $\sigma_2$ or $\sigma_3$ and hence one can check that the natural action of $\AAutH (X_0)$ has the smooth part of $X_0$ as an open orbit.
-In particular $X_0$ is generalized Gizatullin (another proof of this fact will be considered in the last section) and hence it is a surface described in Proposition \ref{nontoric} (3).
-For $n\geq 4$ there is only one regular $\C^*$-fibration on the corresponding surface (given by function $y$) which is therefore only a surface with an open orbit. \eexa
+By Proposition \ref{tangent.field} there are complete algebraic vector fields $\sigma_1,\sigma_2, \sigma_3$ on the hypersurface tangent to the fibers of these functions respectively.
+Note that the only curve tangent to both $\sigma$ and $\sigma_1$ is given by $y=0$, i.e this curve is invariant under their flows.
+However, it is not invariant under the flows of $\sigma_2$ or $\sigma_3$ and, hence, one can check that the natural action of $\AAutH (X_0)$ has the smooth part of $X_0$ as an open orbit.
+In particular, $X_0$ is generalized Gizatullin (another proof of this fact will be considered in the last section) and, hence, it is the surface described in Proposition \ref{nontoric} (3).
+For $n\geq 4$ there is only one regular $\C^*$-fibration on the corresponding surface (given by function $y$) which is, therefore, not a generalized Gizatullin surface, only a surface with an open orbit. \eexa

-\bthm Let $X_0$ be a normal generalized Gizatullin surface such that for a complete algebraic vector field $\nu_0$ on $X_0$ there is a surjective rational first integral $f_0: X_0 \dasharrow B$ into a complete curve $B$.
+\bthm Let $X_0$ be a generalized Gizatullin surface such that for a complete algebraic vector field $\nu_0$ on $X_0$ there is a surjective rational first integral $f_0: X_0 \dasharrow B$ into a complete curve $B$.
 Then

 {\rm (1)} either $X_0$ is toric (and in particular a Gizatullin surface) or $X_0$ is the Remmert reduction of $X$ from Proposition \ref{nontoric};

 {\rm (2)} up to a constant nonzero factor $\nu_0$ is semi-simple.